rsw359/leet_75/grouped_anagrams.md

 Then, the values from the result dictionary are returned.

 The time complexity for this solution is O(l*n) where l is the number of strings in the dataset, and n is the number of characters in the string.

+* a sort solution will be added later